LukasMarckmiller/ctf-writeups/HackTheBox/gift-wrapping/README.md

 Following  *CHECK* we can find the following memory block.<br>
 ![secret](img/secret_mem_block.png)<br>
-Unfortunatally we can't read any data, cause before comparing the input string there is some magic happening on the user supplied input.
+Unfortunatally we can't read any data, cause before comparing the input string there is some encryption happening on the user supplied input.
 ```c
 __isoc99_scanf(&UNK_0049f020,local_11c + 1);
 local_11c[0] = 0;